List of Jurassic Park (franchise) characters: Prof. Jack "Doc" Thorne

-Jack "Doc" Thorne is a former university professor of applied engineering from Stanford who specializes in building field equipment, vehicles, and weaponry for field scientists.
+Prof. Jack "Doc" Thorne is a former university professor of applied engineering from Stanford who specializes in building field equipment, vehicles, and weaponry for field scientists.
 Thorne is also the boss of Eddie Carr.
 He exhibits an eclectic mix of character traits, relying on both practical expertise and Eastern philosophy, claiming that one needs to know philosophy and history to succeed in engineering.
 His company, Thorne Mobile Field Systems, is hired to outfit Richard Levine's expedition to Isla Sorna.
 Thorne's contribution to Levine's mission includes a large research trailer, nicknamed "The Challenger", an electric SUV, a motor bike, a pair of air rifles with poisonous darts, and a modified satellite phone.
 When Levine goes missing on the island, Thorne heads to Isla Sorna with Dr. Ian Malcolm and Eddie Carr to rescue him.
 Thorne saves his colleague multiple times, and survives his time on the island.
 In the novel, he is depicted as caring for the children Kelly Curtis and Arby Benton.

 Thorne is not in the film, although parts of his character are integrated into the roles of Eddie Carr and Roland Tembo.